In Severe Asbestosis Cases, Supplemental Oxygen is Required

 Your doctor can instruct you on how to perform bronchial drainage for your asbestosis.
 At home, you may also use an ultrasonic, mist humidifier to loosen bronchial secretions so that they can be expelled through coughing.
 Respiratory therapists can use chest physical therapy techniques to further aid in removing secretions (Complete Guide to Symptoms, Illness & Surgery, Asbestosis, H. Winter Griffith, M.D.).

-Shortness of breath is treated with bronchodilators, inhaled or oral medications that open up the bronchial tubes and allow the passage of air.
+Shortness of breath is treated with bronchodilators, inhaled, or oral medications that open up the bronchial tubes and allow the passage of air.
 In more severe asbestosis cases, supplemental oxygen may be required.

-Productive cough is treated with humidifiers and chest percussion.
+A productive cough is treated with humidifiers and chest percussion.
 For minor discomfort, you can take over-the-counter drugs such as acetaminophen or ibuprofen to reduce chest pain.

 Unfortunately, patients with asbestosis and asbestos pleural disease have an increased chance of developing mesothelioma, asbestos lung cancer, and a variety of malignancies.
 Your physician will monitor you for these asbestos diseases.